jlab/algorithm_vxdetector/README.md

 Output:
     print(Probabilities for every region)
     CSV file containing read_designation, Percentage unaligned reads, Probabilities of every region

 Requirements:
     python 3
     bowtie2
     samtools
     bedtools
-    Module: os
-    Module: subprocess
-    Module: argparse
-    Module: itertools
-    Module: tempfile
-    Module: shutil

-    To Do List:
-        -Currently the used programms are refrenced by hardcoded paths -> not usable on PCs where these programms are saved somewhere else -Adding other functions such as primer verification or making the programm more efficiant